williamhorning/williamhorning/readme.md

 ### [lightning](https://williamhorning.eu.org/lightning) - a chatbot

-Lightning is an open-source chatbot which is easy to configure, runs on open-source technology such as Deno, and allows you to bridge many popular messaging apps.
+Lightning is an open-source chatbot which is easy to configure, runs on open-source technology such as Go, and allows you to bridge many popular messaging apps.
 [See the docs ->](https://williamhorning.eu.org/lightning)

 ### [rvapi](https://jsr.io/@jersey/rvapi) - a Revolt API library